shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-explorer-tutorial.md

 ![](../../../.gitbook/assets/solana-explorer-02.png)

-We are going to build the basic stats that we can see in the [solana explorer](https://explorer.solana.com/), we break it up into more basic steps.
+We are going to build the basic stats that we can see in the [Solana explorer](https://explorer.solana.com/), we break it up into more basic steps.
 We are going to fetch the price, the stats and search for the address.

 # Get Solana Price